 Let’s say that both you and your spouse are having issues because you end up in many assertions every time you disagree and resolve absolutely nothing.
 In fact, because of the constant stress in the relationship, the two of you are growing apart.
 You’ve been thinking about leaving your partner, but first, decide to try couples therapy.

-Once you are in therapy with me , you learn that you both need help with how you communicate and with your approach to problem-solving.
+Once you are in therapy with me, you learn that you both need help with how you communicate and with your approach to problem-solving.
 You also understand that a style of interaction that your parents displayed is repeated: they screamed and solved nothing and finally grew apart and divorced.
-You can now change your behavior with your new-found understanding that part of the problem is that you are imitating what you saw your parents do.
+You can now change your behaviour with your newfound understanding that part of the problem is that you are imitating what you saw your parents do.

-To reinforce their partnership and gain a better understanding of each other, some couples seek marriage counseling.
-Marriage counseling can also assist couples who are planning to marry.
-Premarital counseling can help teams develop a better understanding of each other before marriage and iron out differences.
+To reinforce their partnership and gain a better understanding of each other, some couples seek marriage counselling.
+Marriage counselling can also assist couples who are planning to marry.
+Premarital counselling can help teams develop a better understanding of each other before marriage and iron out differences.

 How can a life coach help you with a couple of issues?